chanmix51/Pomm/documentation/documentation.rst

  * ``field_structure``: the fields with their corresponding Postgresql type
  * ``primary_key``: an array with simple or composite primary key

 If the table is stored in a special database schema, it must appear in the ``object_name`` attribute.
-If you do not use schemas, postgresql will store everything in the public schema.
+If you do not use schemas, Postgresql will store everything in the public schema.
 You do not have to specify it in the ``object_name`` attribute but it will be used in the class namespace.
 As ``public`` is also a reserved keyword of PHP, the namespace for the public schema is ``PublicSchema``.

 Let's say we have the following table ``student`` in the ``public`` schema of the database ``college``::